-What is the XIRR Function?
+What is the Excel XIRR Function?

-In other words, the IRR is the interest rate that an initial investment must have grown by to reach the value at exit – i.e. from the beginning value to the ending value.
+In other words, the internal rate of return (IRR) is the interest rate that an initial investment must have grown by each year in order to reach the provided value at exit – i.e. from the beginning value to the ending value.

-- Range of Dates
+- The Range of Cash Inflows / (Outflows)

-- Range of Cash Inflows /Outflows
+- The Range of Dates Corresponding to Each Specific Cash Flow

-XIRR Excel Formula
+XIRR Function Formula

 Under the context of investing, the initial investment should be entered as a negative figure since it represents an outflow of cash.